 PVE electrified

 This is a modification of the Proxmox Virtual Environment user interface, that brings some nice features, mainly for homelab’ers.
 PVE electrified is independant of the company Proxmox.
+Also, it adds a plugin system and lifts PVE to a very developer friendly architecture, because in the past it was so hard for developers to enhance the PVE UI that almost no community mods existed.

 Features